culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/modules/schemadotorg_layout_paragraphs/README.md

 - Go to the 'Layout paragraphs settings' details.
 - Enter Schema.org types that default to using layout paragraphs.
 - Enter the default paragraph types to be using with in layout paragraphs.
+- Enter the components that should be included in the default view display when layout paragraphs is enabled.

 References